 Career exploration scores can help you determine your readiness for further education and training in different career areas.
-Knowing your academic strengths and weaknesses gives you time to work to improve them before you start a job, begin college, vocational school, or enter the military.
+Knowing your academic strengths and weaknesses gives you time to work to improve them before you start a job, begin college or vocational school, or enter the military.

-When you receive you ASVAB Summary Results, you will also receive three Career Exploration Scores.
-You can use your Career Exploration Scores to evaluate your knowledge and skills in three general areas of Verbal, Math, and Science and Technical.
-Your ASVAB Test Scores will help you gather information on your specific skill areas.
+When you receive your ASVAB summary results, you also will receive three career exploration scores.
+You can use your career exploration scores to evaluate your knowledge and skills in three general areas: verbal, math, and science and technical.
+Your ASVAB test scores will help you gather information about your specific skill areas.
 With the combined use of your test scores, you now have a snapshot of your current knowledge and skills.

 The three composite scores that help you explore a variety of educational and career options are listed as follows.